GopeedLab/docs/docs/install.md

   sudo snap install gopeed
   ```

-Beyond that, there are also `.deb` and `.AppImage` installation packages, which can be downloaded and installed as needed.
+### macOS

+The macOS version provides a `.dmg` file, which can be installed by double-clicking.
+The installation package supports two architectures: `intel` and `apple silicon`.

+> Tips: If the macOS open failed, please execute the `xattr -d com.apple.quarantine /Applications/Gopeed.app` command in the terminal

-## Android
+### Android

 The Android version provides a `.apk` file, which can be downloaded and installed directly, and supports all CPU architectures.

-## iOS
+### iOS

 Currently, only the `.ipa` file is provided for the iOS platform, which needs to be signed and installed by itself.
 It is recommended to use [TrollStore](https://github.com/opa334/TrollStore) for installation.